 Field-hunting tip

-Look in arid evaporite deposits country — that is the host setting where chromatite typically forms.
+Look in arid evaporite deposits country, the host setting where chromatite typically forms.
 If you start seeing nitratine, halite, gypsum in float, you are in the right ground.
 Field specimens usually show a crusts, granular habit, so train your eye for that shape before scanning the outcrop.